A consumer advocate who knows how to fight

 A champion for California families

 Katie is committed to increasing economic opportunity for middle-class families and taking on the special interests that take unfair advantage of those pursuing the American dream.
-A tenured professor, Katie founded a consumer protection legal clinic at the University of California Irvine.
-Katie was one of the first people to sound the alarm about Wall Street abuses in the housing market, and when elected she will continue to courageously speak truth to power and hold special interests accountable.
-Katie knows that we cannot take our natural resources for granted.
-She will fight back against the climate science deniers in Congress, and will work tirelessly to protect our environment for future generations.
-Katie is proud to live in a community that finds strength in its diversity, and in Congress she will fight to defend the rights of the most vulnerable among us as they come under attack.
+As a tenured professor, Katie founded a consumer protection legal clinic at the University of California - Irvine.
+Katie was one of the first people to sound the alarm about Wall Street abuses in the housing market, and she continues to courageously speak truth to power and hold special interests accountable.
+Katie knows that we cannot take our natural resources for granted, and she works tirelessly to protect our environment for future generations.
+Katie is proud to live in a community that finds strength in its diversity, and she fiercely defends the rights of the most vulnerable among us as they come under attack.

 A victory that turned a red seat blue

 Katie successfully ran a strong grassroots campaign.
 The EMILY’s List community is proud to support this powerful advocate for California working families.